tksaha/fs3-graph-mining/README.md

 ```

 # Reference
-If you are using the code for research purposes, please cite the following paper:
+If you are using the code for research purposes, please consider citing the following paper:

 ```
 @article{saha.hasan:15,